 Now that businesses are entrusting many of their data storage solutions to The Cloud, the emphasis is on backup systems in this area.
 The advantage will go to providers who facilitate Cloud mobility by enabling the availability of data in a portable format.

-The era of The Cloud is set to continue apace, so backup provision in this realm is a major area of concern for businesses and organisations across the globe.
-There are many Cloud service providers out there that organisations can choose to help them with their business needs.
+The era of The Cloud is set to continue apace, so backup provision in this realm is a major area of concern for businesses and organizations across the globe.
+There are many Cloud service providers out there that organizations can choose to help them with their business needs.
 This means that providers have to be competitive in order to succeed.
 It’s likely that the subject of backup will be a deciding factor when many businesses are choosing which Cloud service to use.
 This is because they need a backup solution that will continue to be reliable and efficient throughout the ongoing digital transformation.

 Backup is one area of IT that continues to be essential no matter what new developments occur.
 This is because businesses need to protect their data and be able to use it efficiently.
 In addition, various IT teams can now use backup data proactively when completing their projects.
-As the cloud continues to be used by many businesses and organisations it’s likely that providers will need to be able to offer a high-end data backup service in order to be competitive.
+As the cloud continues to be used by many businesses and organizations it’s likely that providers will need to be able to offer a high-end data backup service in order to be competitive.